Home

 Career

-Graduates of the master’s programme find jobs in Norway and abroad, in public and private sectors.
+Graduates of this master’s programme can find work both in public and private sectors.

 Structure